 Meet Our Staff

-Dorsey serves on several boards including the Harvard Board of Overseers, the SEED Foundation, and Northeast Bank.
-In 2009, Dorsey was named one of "America's Best Leaders" by US News & World Report and the Center for Public Leadership at Harvard Kennedy School.
-For 2010 and 2011, she was named as one of The Nonprofit Times' "Power and Influence Top 50."
+Cheryl has received numerous awards for her commitment to public service, including the Pfizer Roerig History of Medicine Award, the Robert Kennedy Distinguished Public Service Award, and the Manual C. Carballo Memorial Prize.
+She was also featured as one of "America's Best Leaders" by US News & World Report and the Center for Public Leadership at Harvard Kennedy School in 2009, and as one of The Nonprofit Times' "Power and Influence Top 50" in 2010 and 2011.

 One of Cheryl’s favorite quotes sums up her career ideology: What would you attempt to do if you could not fail? – Anonymous